The English East India Company: Model for Future Multinational Corporations?

 CORPORATE STRATEGIES AND POLITICAL ENVIRONMENT

-The East India Company was willing to trade anywhere, looking for profitable opportunities.
+Besides the English-Asian trade, the East India Company was willing to trade anywhere in Asia, looking for profitable opportunities.
 Its resources, both ships and men, were highly mobile.

 The EIC operated in a violent, insecure environment in Asia.
 Beside pirates and local conflicts with Asian rulers, England was usually at war with one or more European countries.
 The conflicts extended to trade rivalry in Asia.
 The EIC had to fight battles with other national trading companies, foremost of which was the Dutch East India Company (VOC, the initials of the Dutch name of the company).
 The EIC could not expect much support from England, which was unable to consistently project power in Asia until the 1800s.